 - Address proof for the location of business like Aadhar Card, PAN Card, Electricity bill, phone bill)

 - Business Bank account details

 - Rent agreement or lease agreement in case of property purchase on rent or lease.

-Now, after wiping the dust from the GST Registration procedure lets have some discussion on the eligibility criteria for Online GST Registration.
+Now, after wiping the dust from the GST Registration procedure lets have some discussion on the eligibility criteria for GST.

 Eligibility Criteria for Online GST Registration in India

-Sections 22 of the ACT specify the threshold limit for online GST registration and also determine the following suppliers to go for online GST registration process.
+Sections 22 of the ACT specify the threshold limit for GST and also determine the following suppliers to go for online GST registration process.

 If the aggregate turnover of any supplier exceeds 20 lakh rupees then the company needs to go for the New GST Registration online

-However, if the supplier comes under the Special Category States, this threshold limit of aggregate turnover is 10 lakh rupees need new GST Registration.
+However, if the supplier comes under the Special Category States, this threshold limit of aggregate turnover is 10 lakh rupees need new GST.
 Here special category states include states of north-east India, Himachal, Uttarakhand and Jammu & Kashmir.

 Mandatory or Compulsory GST Registration